We’re psyched to introduce you to our new feature – Video of the Week!

 Are you having a good time on stage?
 That will be glaringly obvious in your finished product.

 People like to watch other people having fun.
 So whether it’s a conceptual interpretation of a cover, or a stellar live clip of your show, make sure the audience will see you having a good time.

 Sometimes that overrides all of the other tips.
 No video is ever perfect, but if it’s entertaining and enjoyable, then you’ll end up getting lots of views.

 Do you want to have you video featured?

-Send a link to your video (YouTube clips ONLY) and a short explanation as to why you should be featured to firstname.lastname@example.org.
+Send a link to your video (YouTube clips ONLY), links to your social media and website, and a short explanation as to why you should be featured to email@example.com.